 Respiratory medicine expert John Upham commented that Queensland was less susceptible than Australia’s southern states because of certain determinants, but alerted those in the Darling Downs against the added risk.

-Although environmantal factors in Brisbane like humidity is a shielding factor against asthma, the rapid fluctuations in humidity coupled with southern thunderstorms are crucial ingredients making people falling prey to this potentially deadly disease.
+Although environmantal factors like humidity of Brisbane is a shielding factor against asthma, the rapid fluctuations in humidity coupled with southern thunderstorms are crucial ingredients making people falling prey to this potentially deadly disease.

 Typically, asthma is a hypersensitivity condition wherein the lower respiratory passages become hyper-responsive to the otherwise harmless allergens like dust, pollen etc. Consequently, the bronchial tubes become inflamed the sticky mucus secretions increase.
 The typical symptoms of asthma include: